kapazoglou/kapazoglou.github.io/_pages/contact.md

 ---

 <form action="https://formspree.io/f/xgepndjz" method="POST">
-<p>Send me a message if you need a quote or have a question.
-Give me as much detail as you can and I will reply as soon as possible!</p>
+<p>Please send me a message if you have a project you would like to discuss, if you have a question or need a quote.
+Give me as much detail as you can and I will get back to you as soon as possible.
+Thanks!</p>
 <div class="form-group row">
 <div class="col-md-6">
 <input class="form-control" type="text" name="name" placeholder="Name*" required>